MargarAg/rsschool-cv/cv.md

 ## Contact Info
 **Phone number:** 8 (999) 111-22-33

 **Email:** Makar-ag007@rambler.ru

 ## Summary
 **Personal qualities:** Stress-resistant, able to search for information and can conduct business conversations.

-**Programming skill** I have experience programming in js and php.
+**Programming skill:** I have experience programming in js and php.
 My main language is php with bitrix framefork, also i learn a laravel framefork for myself.
 In frontend I know vanila js and vue.js library with commerce experience.

 ## My skills
 - PHP, Bitrix, Laravel